Hurricane Lee, downgraded to Category 3, remains powerful as it nears the Caribbean

 Hurricane Lee was downgraded early Saturday to a Category 3 storm with maximum sustained winds near 115 mph.
 But the National Hurricane Center said Lee is expected to remain a "powerful hurricane" over the next few days as its impacts are expected to be felt across the Caribbean.

-Lee is forecast to move well north of the Leeward Islands, the Virgin Islands and Puerto Rico beginning this weekend and into early next week.
+Lee is forecast to move well north of the Leeward Islands, the Virgin Islands and Puerto Rico beginning this weekend and into the coming week.

-No coastal watches or warnings were in effect as of early Saturday.
+No coastal watches or warnings were in effect as of Saturday afternoon.
 But the hurricane's sheer power is expected to bring dangerous beach conditions to Puerto Rico, the Bahamas and the Turks and Caicos over the weekend.

 Lee will likely produce similar dangerous surf conditions in the East Coast starting Sunday, but it remains unclear how serious its impacts will be over the region.
-While the hurricane's winds are forecast to "considerably" diminish by by next week, Lee's intensity is expected to fluctuate.
+While the hurricane's winds are forecast to "considerably" diminish in the coming days, Lee's intensity is expected to fluctuate.

 All eyes are on the storm's path